 Access: Akabanebashi Station, Onarimon Station

-A spectacular cherry blossom site in spring, the Meguro River brights up the area equally gorgeously in winter too, using 500,000 LED lights used in the display around the river.
-This year, the river is lit-up with two different colored illuminations, orange-gold and snowy white.
+A spectacular cherry blossom site in spring, the Meguro River brightens up the Nakameguro area equally gorgeously in winter too, using 500,000 LED lights used in the display around the river.
+This year, the river is lit-up with beautiful pink colored lights to imitate the famous cherry blossoms even during the cold season.
 The river-side walk makes up for one of the most romantic experiences this season.

 Access: Nakameguro Station